-On or about the fourth business day of each month, we will publish the monthly pool factor for each issue of certificates.
+On or about the fourth business day of each month, we will publish the monthly pool factor for each issuance of certificates.
 If you multiply the monthly pool factor by the original principal balance of the certificates, you will obtain the current principal balance of the certificates, after giving effect to the monthly principal payment to be passed through on the distribution date in that month.
-The most current pool factor is generally available on PoolTalk®, which is found on our Web site.
+The most current pool factor is generally available through our Multifamily Securities Locator Service application found on our Web site.

-Any day other than a Saturday or Sunday, a day when the fiscal agent or paying agent is closed, a day when the Federal Reserve Bank of New York is closed, or a day when the Federal Reserve Bank in the district where the certificate account is maintained is closed.
+Any day other than a Saturday or Sunday, a day when the fiscal agent or paying agent is closed, a day when the Federal Reserve Bank of New York is closed, or a day when the Federal Reserve Bank is closed in a district where a certificate account is located if the related withdrawal is being made from that certificate account.